 Dementia is characterized by damage to the nerve cells in the brain, which can occur in several different areas.
 Additionally, there are different types of dementia-causing diseases and disorders.
 The most common include:

-• Progressive dementias: This includes types of dementia that worsen over time and are not reversible.
-The most common cause for dementia is Alzheimer’s disease, representing 60% of all cases of dementia.
-Vascular dementia is the second most common type, and is a result of brain damage after the blood vessels in the brain have been blocked because of a stroke or a heart condition.
+- Progressive dementias: This includes types of dementia that worsen over time and are not reversible.
+The most common cause of dementia is Alzheimer’s disease, representing 60% of all cases of dementia.
+Vascular dementia is the second most common type and is a result of brain damage after the blood vessels in the brain have been blocked because of a stroke or a heart condition.
 Some forms of progressive dementia are linked to certain genetic mutations, such as Frontotemporal dementia, which tends to occur at a younger age than most types of the condition and is characterized by the degeneration of nerve cells in the frontal and temporal lobes.

-• Disorders linked to dementia: There are some disorders in which dementia can be a symptom or side effect of the condition.
+- Disorders linked to dementia: There are some disorders in which dementia can be a symptom or side effect of the condition.
 These include Huntington’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, or a traumatic brain injury.

-• Dementia-like conditions: Conditions that mimic the symptoms of dementia can include infections and immune disorders, metabolic problems, nutritional deficiencies, reactions to certain medications, subdural hematomas, poisoning, brain tumors, normal-pressure hydrocephalus, and anoxia.
+- Dementia-like conditions: Conditions that mimic the symptoms of dementia can include infections and immune disorders, metabolic problems, nutritional deficiencies, reactions to certain medications, subdural hematomas, poisoning, brain tumors, normal-pressure hydrocephalus, and anoxia.
 In some cases, these can be reversed if detected in time.

 Since not all forms of dementia are permanent, it is important for a doctor to determine what exactly could be causing these symptoms so they can possibly be treated.
 If it is caused by Alzheimer’s or another disease that will worsen over time, early diagnosis is beneficial, allowing you to have more time to plan for the future and be able to participate in the decision making of your care.